Mechanical Engineering Technology

 The Associate in Applied Science- Mechanical Engineering Technology degree is awarded upon completion of the program.

 Graduates will find many employment opportunities in the many branches of mechanical engineering technology such as NASCAR, manufacturing, product design, sales, and service.
 Typical assignments could include assisting in the design, development, and testing of new products, repair and maintenance of mechanical equipment, setup of manufacturing processes, or industrial sales.

 The Mechanical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org

-The Mechanical Engineering Technology associate degree is transferable to four-year schools in the UNC system that offer the Bachelor od Science in Engineering Technology degree.
-Students will enter the four year school as a junior.
+The Mechanical Engineering Technology Associate Degree is transferable to four-year schools in the UNC system offering the Bachelor Science in Engineering Technology Degree.
+Students will enter the four year school as a juniors.